 Note: Wheelchairs, electric carts, strollers and wagons can be rented here.
 Please call to reserve an electric cart and check on wheelchair availability: 517-342-2765

 To help me visit all the different animals at the zoo, I can download a zoo map online.
-At this time the zoo does not have them on-site.
+Printed maps are available at the Welcome Center.

 You can find the map here: https://potterparkzoo.org/zoo-map/